 1) Resort staff

-If resort staff approach you to exchange coins for bill notes, rest assured, it’s not a scam.
+If resort staff offer to exchange coins for bills, don’t worry—it’s not a scam.
 They often receive tips in various currencies, including coins, which local banks in Egypt don’t accept.
-Thus, they seek to exchange these coins for bill notes to facilitate their exchange.
+To make the exchange easier, they help convert the coins into bills.

 2) Taxis

-One of the best recommendations we can give is to use only official taxis to get around.
-Just ask at the hotel reception for a taxi, as they would have their own.
+One of our top recommendations is to use only official taxis for getting around.
+Simply ask the hotel reception to arrange a taxi, as they typically have their own reliable service.

 3) Sanitation

-Sanitation, from what we could see, is not the best.
-Drink only bottled water and avoid raw meat and fish.
+From what we observed, sanitation could be improved.
+To stay safe, stick to bottled water and avoid raw meat and fish.

 4) Terms & Conditions